dan-ghita/Tagcloud-Backend/README.md

 Edit Dockerfile to set streaming duration and number of words to be returned

-e.g. "CMD python3 main.py 3 5" will fetch data for 3 seconds and display top 5 results
+e.g. "CMD python main.py 3 5" will fetch data for 3 seconds and display top 5 results

     $ docker-compose up

+You will find the output in "data.json"